 There are two ways to grow avocados – either from a seed or from a plant, which is quicker.
 If you live in the UK, the climate means most areas suffer from too much cold and frost for the plants to be grown outside, which reduces their chances of bearing fruit.
 For best results, grow in a greenhouse where temperature and humidity are high.

 If you want to have a go, then we'd recommend trying to grow avocados from leftover seeds – it's more fun and even if you don't get fruit, you'll have a beautiful house plant.
 Keep reading for how to grow an avocado and how long they'll take to be ready to harvest.
 Or if you want to try growing a really easy crop instead, make sure you check out our guide on how to grow garlic.

 TOP TIP: Try and source a stone from a Avocado ‘Brogden’.
 They're bred in Florida and more hardy than other varieties, surviving down to -6C.

 How to grow avocados from stones

-1. Remove the stone from the fruit and then clean well, being careful not to damage the brown skin
+1. Remove the stone (often referred to as a ‘pit’) from the fruit then clean well, being careful not to damage the outer layer of brown skin.